 A patient demonstration showed that SmartValve increased pressure above the baseline mean arterial pressure.
 The amount of pressure generated was controlled by the infusion rate to direct therapy into the tumor.11

 In a single patient, intra-arterial measurement demonstrated the generation of controllable pressure by PEDD with SmartValve.11

 Single patient infusion with Pancreatic Infusion System.
 Pressure continuously monitored during initial positioning at target site, deployment of the PEDD device, and infusion of 3 cc saline bolus.11

-Standard procedures are limited in their ability to address the high ITP of solid tumors.14,15
+Traditional catheters are often limited in their ability to address the high intratumoral pressure (ITP) of solid tumors.14,15

 In a simulation model with standard end-hole (EH) microcatheters, infusion pressure was not increased above systemic pressure.16*